Randy Wood (ice hockey)

-Randolph B. Wood (born October 12, 1963) is a retired American professional ice hockey left winger who spent twelve seasons in the National Hockey League (NHL), playing for the New York Islanders, Buffalo Sabres, Toronto Maple Leafs, and Dallas Stars.
+Randolph B. Wood (born October 12, 1963) is an American former professional ice hockey left winger who spent twelve seasons in the National Hockey League (NHL), playing for the New York Islanders, Buffalo Sabres, Toronto Maple Leafs, and Dallas Stars.

 Career

 Wood's father, R. Norman Wood served as the head coach of Princeton University's hockey team between 1959 and 1965.
 Wood was born in Princeton, New Jersey, and grew up in Manchester-by-the-Sea, Massachusetts.
 Before beginning his professional career in the AHL, he spent three years playing college hockey at Yale University.

 During the 1986–87 season, Wood played for the Springfield Indians in the AHL, tallying 47 points in 75 games.
 He was briefly called up to the New York Islanders, scoring one goal in six games.
 Over the next three years, he moved frequently between the minor league and the Islanders before securing a steady spot on their roster from 1988 to 1992.
 He was then traded to the Buffalo Sabres, where he spent three seasons.
 Later, Wood was picked up by the Toronto Maple Leafs in the waiver draft, traded to the Dallas Stars, and finished his career with a final season back with the Islanders.